back

 Hexagonal close-packed crystals: the axial ratio

-The ideal axial ratio (c/a) for a hexagonal close-packed crystal structure can be calculated by considering non-interacting hard spheres packed in an h.c.p. lattice.
+The ideal axial ratio c/a for a hexagonal close-packed crystal structure can be calculated by considering non-interacting identical hard spheres packed together in the h.c.p. crystal structure.

 These two relationships can be solved for the ideal axial ratio c/a: